metaplex-foundation/developer-hub/src/pages/token-metadata/recipes/get-by-collection.md

 description: How-to guide to get all mints in a collection.
 ---

-Metaplex Token Metadata has [on-chain collections](/token-metadata/collections) to allow objective identifying of NFT collections instead of various subjective and potentially conflicting heuristics employed by the community in absence of an on-chain standard.
+Metaplex Token Metadata has [onchain collections](/token-metadata/collections) to allow objective identifying of NFT collections instead of various subjective and potentially conflicting heuristics employed by the community in absence of an onchain standard.

 The specification design makes it very easy to look up any given NFT and determine if it is in a collection and if so, which collection, by simply reading the Collection fields from the metadata account.
-The on-chain `Metadata` struct contains an option `Collection` struct which has a `key` field which is the Pubkey of the SPL token mint of the collection it belongs to.
+The onchain `Metadata` struct contains an option `Collection` struct which has a `key` field which is the Pubkey of the SPL token mint of the collection it belongs to.

 ```rust
 pub struct Metadata {